dankamongmen/notcurses/README.md

 * NES art was lifted from [The Spriters Resource](https://www.spriters-resource.com/nes/), the kind of site that makes the Internet great.
 It probably violates any number of copyrights.
 C'est la vie.
+* Mark Ferrari, master of the pixel, for no good reason allowed me to reproduce his incredible and groundbreaking color-cycling artwork.
+Thanks Mark!
 * Finally, the [demoscene](https://en.wikipedia.org/wiki/Demoscene) and general
     l33t scene of the 90s and early twenty-first century endlessly inspired a young hax0r.
 There is great joy in computing; no one will drive us from